rohit10tiwari/Diabetes_PIMA_Prediction/README.md

 Various Machine Learning models are trained and correlation is made using corrilation matrix.

-Various others classification paramters like F1 Score, Accuracy score, Confusion matrix are compared and a final decision is based on al these parameters.
+Various others classification paramters like F1 Score, Accuracy score, Confusion matrix are compared and a final decision is based on all these parameters.